stephenverderame/cpp_book/src/templates/concepts.md

 These are two major criteria for the *Regular* concept which among being default constructable and copyable also needs to be comparable with `==` and `!=`.

 The `type_traits` header provides many helpers to query types or the adherence of a type to a certain quality.
-Traits that end in `_v` "return" a value and those that end in `_t` "return" a type.
+Traits that end in `_v` "return" values, and those that end in `_t` "return" types.
-These "helpers" are not actually functions but rather templated `constexpr` variables or type aliases in `struct`s.
+These "helpers" are not actually functions but rather template `constexpr` variables or type aliases in `struct`s.
 Therefore, the results of these queries are available at compile time.

 ```C++
 std::is_default_constructable_v<std::string>; // true